swiftlang/swift/docs/SIL.rst

   encoding ::= 'utf16'

   %1 = string_literal "asdf"
-  // %1#0 has type $Builtin.RawPointer
+  // %1 has type $Builtin.RawPointer
-  // %1#1 has type Builtin.Word
-  // %1#2 has tpye Builtin.Int1

 Creates a reference to a string in the global string table.
-The result has three values: a pointer to the data, a length, and a bit that indicates whether the string contains only ASCII characters.
-In any case, the referenced string is null-terminated.
+The result is a pointer to the data.
+The referenced string is always nul-terminated.
 The string literal value is specified using Swift's string literal syntax (though ``\()`` interpolations are not allowed).

 Dynamic Dispatch
 ~~~~~~~~~~~~~~~~